 An added benefit is, by offering your pet a new, fun, and exciting low-impact exercise, it’s a fantastic way to tire out that puppy or dog with no “off” button!

-Depending on the animal’s comfort level, reason for therapy, and as a general safety precaution, some procedures will require the puppy or dog wear a canine life jacket!
+Depending on the animal’s comfort level, the reason for therapy, and as a general safety precaution, some procedures will require the puppy or dog wear a canine life jacket!

 At first, the animal is gently introduced to the life jacket, then to the spa or pool.
 Depending on their size, they are either carried or lead into the water.
-The water temperature is normally between 80 and 100 degrees Fahrenheit.
+The water temperature is generally between 80 and 100 degrees Fahrenheit.
 Until the animal relaxes, the handler will often sit with the animal on their lap, or hold them by the handle on their life jacket.

 Depending on what the animal is there for, will determine the amount of time in the pool, and forms of exercises that will be applied.